gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 That's a particularly nasty and error-prone feature, and you’ll often see script tags use scoping constructs like self-executing functions to control it.

-Here is an example of a script tag using this technique:
+Here's an example of a script tag using this technique:

 ```html
 <!-- a classic inline script tag